Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 ![template](./images/template.png)

 The content of this page is coming from the template file, `blog-post.js`.
 This is definitely not what we want.
-Instead, we will display data from the markdown post file.
+Instead, we will display data from the markdown file.

 ## Rendering post data in the blog template